matter-in-motion/mm-post/README.md

   - status — string, `draft`, `ready`, `published`.
 Default `draft`.
   - published — integer.
 A timestamp when the post is published.
   - tags — an array of tag's slugs.
-  - nodes — an array of nodes ids, to change the order of nodes.
+  - content — an array of nodes ids, to change the order of nodes.

 **Response**